In 'Wildhood,' Scientists See Similarities In Adolescent Humans And Other Animals

 Yet too often the direct analogies undertaken in Wildhood between humans and other animals go way too far.
 When the text leaps from "seriously depressed adolescents and young adult humans" in one paragraph to "defeated lobsters and hyenas" in the next, good science has been left behind.

 A disturbing instance of this problem comes in the section on predation.
-Here we find a discussion of how pharaoh cuttlefish (a type of cephalopod akin to octopus) act as predators on hermit crabs through deceptive altering of their appearance.
+Here we find a discussion of how pharaoh cuttlefish (a type of cephalopod akin to octopuses) act as predators on hermit crabs through deceptive altering of their appearance.
 It is followed immediately by one about predators, like kidnappers, on human adolescents.
 Natterson-Horowitz and Bowers are not shy about making the comparison a direct one: "Sometimes, like pharaoh cuttlefish, [the abductors] took on a nonthreatening appearance."

-I question what can meaningfully be learned by comparing predators, who eat another species as part of their evolved biology, to human predators who intend terrible harm someone of their own species.
+I question what can meaningfully be learned by comparing predators, who eat another species as part of their evolved biology, to human predators who intend terrible harm to someone of their own species.

-And it's simply not sensible — or wise — to compare the mobbing behavior of songbirds who divebomb a housecat with the marching from Selma to Montgomery of activists who fought for civil rights.
+And it's simply not sensible — or wise — to compare the mobbing behavior of songbirds that dive-bomb a house cat with the marching from Selma to Montgomery of activists who fought for civil rights.

 Despite these problems, there's fascinating material in Wildhood backed up with copious notes from the authors' reading of the scientific literature.
 The structure of the book is appealing.
-Each of the four main sections is centered around one concept and one individual animal.
+Each of the four main sections is centered on one concept and one individual animal.
 In "Safety," we meet penguin Ursula near Antarctica; in "Status," hyena Shrink in Tanzania; in "Sex," humpback whale Salt born near the Dominican Republic; and in "Self-Reliance," wolf Slavc in Slovenia and Italy.
 Slavc's life history is especially suspenseful: As he trekked across the Alps, I was caught up in the steep learning curve he experienced in keeping himself alive.

 As an anthropologist who has spent an animal-focused career urging recognition of the ways we humans share thinking and feeling capacities with many other species, I found Wildhood a mixed blessing.
-Understanding the lives of animals can illuminate our own, and those of loved adolescents in our lives too.
+Understanding the lives of animals can illuminate our own — and those of loved adolescents in our lives too.
 Pushing these cross-species links too far, however, does justice to no one.

-Barbara J. King is an author and emerita professor of anthropology at the College of William and Mary.
+Barbara J. King is an author and professor emerita of anthropology at the College of William and Mary.
 Watch her 2019 TED talk on animal grief and love here.